19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 (c) has imported or exported hazardous or other waste.

+[Act 6 of 2020 wef 01/04/2020]

-(2) The Director or an authorised officer may require the suspected person to produce, or to produce evidence of the existence and contents of —
+(2) The Director-General or an authorised officer may require the suspected person to produce, or to produce evidence of the existence and contents of —

 (a) a Basel permit or special permit authorising the import or export; or

 (b) an order made under this Act authorising or requiring the import or export.

+[Act 6 of 2020 wef 01/04/2020]

 (3) Any suspected person who refuses or fails, without reasonable excuse, to comply with the requirement shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $3,000.

 ### Production of transit permits

-34\.—(1) This section shall apply if the Director or an authorised officer has reasonable grounds for suspecting that a person (the suspected person) —
+34\.—(1) This section shall apply if the Director-General or an authorised officer has reasonable grounds for suspecting that a person (the suspected person) —

 (a) intends to carry out a transit proposal;